precice/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-fenics/README.md

 * you can check your fenics version by typing `dolfin-version`
 * for newer fenics versions, you might have to replace `u_e.vector().array()` with `u_e.vector().get_local()`. (newer: 2017.2.0, older:1.6)
 * if you get strange errors with Dolfin, make sure that you have sympy version 1.1.1 (see https://www.allanswered.com/post/gnewm/vectorfunctionspace-not-working-in-2018-1-since-there-are-no-variables-in-the-expression-0-0-it-cannot-be-differentiated/).
-You can check your sympy version via `python -c "import sympy; print(sympy.__version__)"`.
-If you have to downgrade sympy, remove it first via `sudo apt-get remove --auto-remove python-sympy`.
+You can check your sympy version via `python3 -c "import sympy; print(sympy.__version__)"`.
+If you have to downgrade sympy, remove it first via `sudo apt-get remove --auto-remove python3-sympy`.
 Then install it using pip `sudo pip install sympy==1.1.1`.
 Probably, you will have to reinstall fenics after autoremoving sympy.

 ## Get the OpenFOAM Fluid case